RIC Plan Leads

 (former) Critical Infrastructure Protection Plan Lead

-Cherrie Black is the bureau chief for the Critical Infrastructure Protection Bureau in the NJ Office of Homeland Security and Preparedness.
-She has served in that capacity, and for its predecessor the Office of Counter-Terrorism, since 2002.
-Black coordinates activities relating to the identification, classification, assessment, prioritization, and protection of NJ's critical infrastructure.
-In that capacity, she works closely with the private sector, the U.S. Department of Homeland Security (DHS), and state, county, and local government liaisons.
+Cherrie Black is the former bureau chief for the Critical Infrastructure Protection Bureau in the NJ Office of Homeland Security and Preparedness.
+Black coordinated activities relating to the identification, classification, assessment, prioritization, and protection of NJ's critical infrastructure.
+In that capacity, she worked closely with the private sector, the U.S. Department of Homeland Security (DHS), and state, county, and local government liaisons.
 She served as a member of the DHS State and Local Working Group for the National Infrastructure Protection Plan.
-She has served as a study group member on the National Infrastructure Advisory Council's Report and Recommendations on Critical Infrastructure Resilience.
+She served as a study group member on the National Infrastructure Advisory Council's Report and Recommendations on Critical Infrastructure Resilience.
 She was a deputy attorney general in the NJ Division of Criminal Justice and served as chief of the Financial Investigations Unit in the NJ Division of Criminal Justice.
 Black was promoted to assistant attorney general in 2004.

-Lynn Centonze has been a member of the NJ Office of Homeland Security and Preparedness in planning and project management since 2008, managing a variety of catastrophic planning initiatives in NJ.
+Lynn Centonze served as a member of the NJ Office of Homeland Security and Preparedness in planning and project management, where she managed a variety of catastrophic planning initiatives in NJ.
 In January 2008 Centonze retired as chief of police for Fairfield, NJ.
 She served in various assignments of increasing responsibility, including deputy OEM coordinator.
 Centonze was the first female municipal police chief in Essex County.
 She was an active member of the International Association of Chiefs of Police (IACP) and served on several committees and panels.
 She is a graduate of the 213th Session of the FBI National Academy, and while there was elected class spokesperson.
 She is a founding member of the NJ Women in Law Enforcement.
 In 2006 the Mid-Atlantic Association of Women in Law Enforcement honored her with a lifetime achievement award.
 Centonze has a bachelor of science from West Chester State College and a master's degree from Seton Hall.
 She currently attends Rutgers School of Law – Newark.
 Centonze also serves as a board member for Wynona’s House, a NJ-based nonprofit.

 Mass Fatality Plan Lead